 - The AOH is the oldest lay Catholic ethnic organization operating in the United States.

-- The Hibernians represent the most broadly based Irish-American organization with over 80,000 members in 26 States.
+- The Hibernians represent the most broadly based Irish-American organization with over 80,000 members in all 50 States.
 There are also divisions in Ireland, England, Wales, Scotland, Canada, Australia and New Zealand.

 - The twin constitutional goals of the Irish and Catholic membership is to assist in the re-unification of Ireland, supporting the Church and its mission, and promoting Irish culture.